Ordnance QF 17-pounder: Adaptation into tanks and AFVs

 17-pounder SP Achilles of the Battle of the Bulge in La Roche-en-Ardenne.

-The British also converted some of their US-produced M10 tank destroyers, replacing the 3-inch (76 mm) M7 gun with the 17-pounder; the resulting vehicles were called 17pdr SP Achilles or just 17-pdr M10C.
+The British Army also converted some of their US-produced M10 tank destroyers, replacing the US 3-inch (76 mm) M7 gun with the 17-pounder; the resulting vehicles were called 17-pdr SP Achilles or 17-pdr M10C.
 These served with Royal Artillery as self-propelled guns.